 People in this category require support for social communication, as they might have difficulty initiating interactions or responding to social overtures.
 They may exhibit decreased interest in social interaction, inflexibility of behavior, difficulty switching between activities or problems with organization and planning that hamper independence.

 People given this diagnosis have trouble with verbal and nonverbal social communication and might struggle even with supports in place.
 Their initiation of social interactions is limited and they have reduced or abnormal responses to social overtures from others.
 They might have distress and/or difficulty changing focus or action.

 “Level 2 indicates that the individual with autism may have trouble communicating their wants and needs to others,” explains Edelstein.
 “In addition, they may have very restricted interests and engage in repetitive behaviors that could interfere with their daily functioning.”

 Level 3: Requiring very substantial support

 People who are diagnosed as level 3 have severe deficits in verbal and nonverbal social communication skills cause severe impairments in functioning, very limited initiation of social interactions and minimal response to social overtures from others.
 They have great distress/difficulty changing focus or action.

 When folks are diagnosed with Level 3, this means they likely require substantial support, notes Edelstein.
 “These individuals often have significant difficulty communicating and interacting with others who do not know them well.”

 What parents should know about an ASD diagnosis

-Given her experience, Hufton encourages parents to consider their child as an individual.
+Given her experience, Hufton encourages parents to consider their child as an individual, as opposed to a diagnosis or a level.
 “My children’s future is not based on where they fall on the spectrum,” she says.
 “My children’s future is based on what we help them achieve.
 What their interests are and what their strengths are.
 The extra labels have nothing to do with that.
 As a parent, I advocate for them to get accommodations and services that will help them based on what I observe about them individually.”